 posted here as it becomes available.

-In 2018, the City plans to remove poor quality ash within boulevards.
-Residents affected by these removals will be mailed a notification letter.
+In 2018, the City plans to hire a contractor to remove poor quality ash within boulevards.
+Residents affected by these removals have been notified by mail.

 More details about the removal schedule will be posted as they become available.